raymondworkshop/raymondworkshop.github.io/_posts/slides.md

 #### 2023-04 Factoid Question Answering (QA)

 - Question Answering (QA) tasks return an answer given a question.
-The [slide](<(https://github.com/muyun/dev.nllp/blob/master/docs/question-answering.pdf)>) summarizes the recent progress on this topic .
+The [slide](https://github.com/muyun/dev.nllp/blob/master/docs/question-answering.pdf)summarizes the recent progress on this topic .

 #### 2022-06 An introduction and the related experiments on Natural Legal Language Processing